 - Is your block is of fees of clients approaching retirement and will they be selling their businesses soon, leaving you with tax return clients in the near future?

 - What are the vendor’s level of fees?
 If they are lower than yours it is unlikely you will increase the fees easily so you may be buying a fee block with lower contribution than your business plan would expect.

+It is also important to accept that clients can leave.
+This is more likely if they had a personal interaction with your predecessor.
 It is typical for the vendor to enter into a consultancy agreement to introduce the clients to you at face-to-face meetings.
 It is also normal for the purchase agreement to include a ‘clawback’ provision so that any clients who leave are not paid for by you (unless you have already provided them with professional services).

 Your personal involvement with your newly acquired clients is key to retaining them and maximising the new income source, which may impact on your available time in the first year of acquisition to undertake accounts and tax work.

 Don’t look to expansion at the cost of looking after your existing clients.
 Often firms focus on gaining new clients without realising that the existing client bank is even more important.
 It is far easier to lose current clients than gain new ones.

 It is easy to say goodbye when relations sour with little said and less asked.
 However, if you do not know why the client left you can’t repair the potential damage in relations with other clients.
 It’s vital to spend time ensuring that you give current clients a good reason to stay.

 There are some common ways to provide good service.

 - Retain good relationships and explore client dissatisfaction promptly.